kylegilman/video-embed-thumbnail-generator/readme.txt

 == Screenshots ==

 1. Thumbnail & Embed Options in the Media Library/Insert Video page.
-2. New "Embed by Url" tab.
+2. "Embed by Url" tab.
 3. Shortcode inserted into the post content by the plugin.

 == Changelog ==

-= 1.0.6 - November 6, 2011 =
+= 1.1 - January 8, 2012 =
-* Resetting to defaults on the plugin settings page resets to actual values now, instead of undefined constants.
+* Includes Strobe Media Playback files so Flash Player is now hosted locally, which allows skinning.
+* Added skin with new, more modern looking play button.
+Upgraders should check the plugin settings for more details.
+* Fixed "Insert into Post" button in "Embed from URL" tab when editor is in HTML view mode.
+Used to do nothing!
+Now does something.
+* Added option to override default Mobile/HTML5 encode formats for each video
+* Added check for FFMPEG.
+Generate & Encode buttons are disabled if FFMPEG isn't found.

 = 1.0.5 - November 6, 2011 =
 * Fixed "Embed from URL" thumbnail creation.
 Generated thumbnails don't disappear anymore.